sandeepashok/Ecommerce-site/README.md

 ### About

-  It is an ecommerce site based on clothing where you can find various brands of fitness merchandise.
+ This is an ecommerce site  called "FitMerch".
+It based on clothing where you can find various brands of fitness merchandise.

 ### Built With